temryakov/book-backend-application/README.md

 # Go Backend Book Application

-This project is an application built on a microservices architecture using the Go language.
-Conceptually, the application consists of an Auth Service for handling authorization, authentication, and user storage, a Review Service, and a Book Service.
-These microservices communicate with each other through gRPC.
+This project is a microservices-based application developed in Go.
+It essentially comprises three services: an Authentication Service, a Review Service, and a Book Service.
+Each microservice operates within its own container and has a dedicated PostgreSQL database.
+They interact through a REST API using the protobuf format.
 This project will evolve alongside my learning and professional growth.

-Please feel free to leave your comments if you notice any weak points or have questions about architectural or code design decisions.
-Thank you!

 ### User Service